Friday, March 21, 2008

 Young debut Spanish director Juan Antonio Bayona masterfully orchestrates a jangling sense of unease – his melodrama creeps up on you like a game of grandmother's footsteps.

-is exquisite and the cinematography is so redolent with melancholy, it elegantly brushes over any plot holes.
+The pacing is exquisite and the cinematography is so redolent with melancholy, it elegantly brushes over any plot holes.
 Who needs full frontal torture porn when a creaking door can leave you quivering on the ceiling?

 That's sufficient enticement alone, yet this sensational horror goes way deeper than goosebumps.
 As del Toro says of discovering Sergio SĂ¡nchez's script, it 'wasn't simply another snazzy rehash of the stock elements of the genre: haunted houses, ghosts, parallel universes…'.